Renaissance-Innovation-Labs/AI-Chatbox/README.md

-# ChatBot with React, Tailwind CSS, and OpenAI GPT-3 Readme
+# ChatBot with React, Tailwind CSS, and OpenAI GPT-3.5 Turbo Readme

 ## Table of Contents